MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugging-using-windbg-preview.md

 Your feedback will guide the debugger tool development effort going forward.

 - If you have feedback such as a feature that you really want to see, use the Feedback Hub.
-- If you see a bug or unexpected behavior - Send-a-frown, and/or use the Feedback Hub and check the “This is a bug” check box.
+- If you see a bug or unexpected behavior - use the Feedback Hub and check the “This is a bug” check box.
-- If you really like a feature  -  hit send-a-smile and tell us!
-- TBD >> newsgroup - use the existing one?
+- TBD >> newsgroup - use the existing WINDBG?

 ![Screen shot of feedback hub showing feedback options including the add new feedback button](images/windbgx-feedback.png)